ValentinaPasqual/ACKnowldge-WikiArt/README.md

 # ACKnowldge-WikiArt
-## Analysis on Complex Knowledge over Wikidata Artworks
+## Analysis on Complex Knowledge over Wikidata works of Art